wcushen/blog/content/post/2022-08-secondary-scheduler.md

 Before we create a workload that is targeted by our secondary scheduler, let us observe the load on the worker nodes with respect to the Prometheus metric that the `TargetLoadPacking` plugin employs.
 Trimaran plugins are actually using a library called `load-watcher`, which uses the following [metric endpoints](https://github.com/paypal/load-watcher/blob/329422106426c9fa4f797950ebc9d83617e4b191/pkg/watcher/internal/metricsprovider/prometheus.go#L50) for CPU.

+{{% notice info %}}
+It should be noted that the Prometheus recording rule for CPU used in the load watcher's code, `instance:node_cpu:ratio` is no longer available in OpenShift 4.10.
+This demo made use of a 4.9 cluster with a 4.10 Red Hat Operator index image to install the Secondary Scheduler Operator from Operator Hub.
+More details on how to do that [here](https://docs.openshift.com/container-platform/4.9/operators/admin/olm-managing-custom-catalogs.html#olm-creating-catalog-from-index_olm-managing-custom-catalogs).
+{{% /notice %}}

 We can see that all are sitting below the target utilization of 40%, so with that knowledge we know that the scheduler is going to 'pack' those with the highest CPU utilization, _under the condition that they are below the target utilization_.
 Based on this in our case, we should assume that our single-replica pod should go to the worker node 2, i.e. the light blue line.